HaxeFlixel/flixel-docs/documentation/01_community/00-community.html.md

 - [raincoleB](https://github.com/raincoleB)
 - [VictorGrunn](https://github.com/VictorGrunn)

-If we have missed your name here, please add your self on github ;)
+If we have missed your name here, please add your self on GitHub ;)

 ### Core Flixel